agc93/ClickTwice/docfx/doc/cakeintro.md

 Versioning is predominantly SemVer-compliant so you can set your version constraints if you're worried about changes.

+> [!NOTE]
-> **NOTE:** These packages include their dependent libraries (including RazorEngine and friends) at this time, as Cake is currently unable to correctly reference NuGet dependencies.
+> These packages include their dependent libraries (including RazorEngine and friends) at this time, as Cake is currently unable to correctly reference NuGet dependencies.

 ## Usage